ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

         -   The memory banks (above) able to be addressed

--   The number of I/O interfaces (see below)
+-   **1.1.3 The number of I/O** interfaces and the way to use them (paragraph below)

-### 1.2 Plaform IO manifest
+### 1.2 Platform IO manifest

 The platform_io_manifest is a structure of bit-field (28 Bytes min.) holding :

--   Four characters used for debug and trace purpose indentifying the IO interface
+-   **Four characters** used for debug and trace purpose indentifying the IO interface

--   The "domain" of the IO interface.
+-   **1.2.1 The "domain"** of the IO interface.
 This information is used differentiate the standard tuning of the interface (see A.4 Domain-specific stream data types) :

-    -   Audio recording stream, and the control of the number of channels, sampling rate, frame size, acoustic sensitivity, gain and automatic gain control, high-pass filtering, routing
+    -   **Audio recording** stream, and the control of the number of channels, sampling rate, frame size, acoustic sensitivity, gain and automatic gain control, high-pass filtering, routing

-    -   Audio playing stream, and the control of the number of channels, sampling rate, frame size, voltage sensitivity, gain and automatic gain, three bands frequency and gain control, routing
+    -   **Audio playing** stream, and the control of the number of channels, sampling rate, frame size, voltage sensitivity, gain and automatic gain, three bands frequency and gain control, routing

-    -   Motion recording stream to control the number of channels (accelerometer, gyroscope, magnetometer, metadata), sampling rate, frame size, sensitivity, averager, vector magnitude computation, metadata (free fall, shock, tap, transient
+    -   **Motion recording** stream to control the number of channels (accelerometer, gyroscope, magnetometer, metadata), sampling rate, frame size, sensitivity, averager, vector magnitude computation, metadata (free fall, shock, tap, transient